Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Preventive Maintenance Requirements

 Home warranties almost universally require that you maintain your HVAC system properly.
-Failing to do so is one of the most common reasons claims are denied.
+Warranty providers expect homeowners to follow routine maintenance, and failure to do so is one of the most common reasons claims are denied.
 Standard maintenance requirements include:

 Best Home Warranty Companies for HVAC Coverage

-Based on coverage limits, refrigerant inclusion, and overall plan flexibility, here are the top picks:
+Based on coverage limits, refrigerant inclusion, and overall plan flexibility, here are the top picks for 2026:

-4. Choice Home Warranty — Best budget option with solid $3,000 HVAC limit
+4. Choice Home Warranty, best budget option with solid HVAC coverage at lower monthly premiums

 For more detail on plan structures, inclusions, and exclusions beyond HVAC, visit our complete home warranty coverage guide.